tom-s/speak-tts/README.md

 ## Description

 Speech synthesis (tts) with (optional) language detection.
-Based on browser SpeechSynthesis API, it improves it by handling the quirks and bugs of IOS devices and some chrome versions.
+Based on browser SpeechSynthesis API, it improves it by handling some quirks and bugs of IOS/android devices and some chrome versions.
 Also split sentances into several speeches to make it sound more natural.
-Work in Chrome, opera and Safari (including ios8 and ios9 devices such as the ipad).
+Work in Chrome, opera and Safari (including ios8 and ios9 devices).
+Tested successfully on Ipad and Android.
 See browser support here : http://caniuse.com/#feat=speech-synthesis

 ## Demo